shaovoon/concurrent_permcomb/README.md

 ### Cancellation

-Cancellation is not directly supported but every callback can return `false` to stop processing.
+Cancellation is not directly supported but every callback can return `false` to cancel processing.

 ### Benchmark results